 What Years are the silent generation?

-The silent generation represents generations born between 1928 to 1945.
-However, we should take the year range roughly because the silent era is usually born between the late twenties and mid-1940s.
+The silent generation represents generations born between 1928 and 1945.
+However, we should take the year range roughly because the silent era usually began between the late twenties and mid-1940s.

 Based on the most common classification, generation names are: